JRRS1982/balanced-money-backend/docs/AC.md

 Docker

-- [ ] The application is managed by docker containers to provide it an isolated environment
+- [x] The application is managed by docker containers to provide it an isolated environment
-- [ ] Explore if Docker volumes would be of use in persisting data
+- [x] Explore if Docker volumes would be of use in persisting data
+- [ ] Have the docker image published / maintained on Dockerhub
+- [ ] Tests are run within an isolated docker environment, which includes a test database

 ---